 What is a barrister?

 There are two main types of lawyers in New South Wales - barristers and solicitors.
 Barristers are independent, specialist advocates who are trained to appear in a courtroom, in commissions of inquiry and in alternative forms of dispute resolution.
 Barristers may also provide objective advice on particular legal problems for clients, solicitors, businesses and governments.
+Barristers act as mediators and arbitrators as well as conducting other dispute resolution processes.
+Access to barrister ADR practitioner panels is through our BarADR portal.

 Every day, clients make strategic decisions in disruptive and stressful situations with the help of a barrister.
 That’s why outcomes for clients improve significantly when barristers are involved at the earliest possible stage of a dispute.